 - find your page via search engines (especially the top heading, H1)

-Make the top heading on the page an H1, with subheadings H2 and lower.
+When formatting your page, make the top heading on the page a H1, with subheadings H2 and lower.
 If you do not use these formats for your headings, they will not be recognised by search engines.

 For search engines, H1 headings are the single most important piece of on-page text.
 Lower-level headings - H2, H3, etc. - also influence search engines.

-- Use the same main descriptive words as in your <title> tag.
+H1 headings should use the same subject words as in your <title> tag.

 Readers clicking on your <title> tag in a search results page will then be easily able to see that the page they land on is the correct one.